sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that all operations were successful

-- Run pre-existing DHCP_Relay test with ACL rules applied and packets sent over the port that is blocked
+- Create DHCP Discovery and DHCPv6 Solicit packets and send them over the port the drop rule is applied on

-- Verify that pre-existing DHCP_Relay test is successful with ACL applied

-### Test Case # 8 - DHCPv6 Forwarding Rule

-#### Test Objective

-Verify that GCU is capable of adding blanket DHCPv6 forwarding rules, and that traffic follows these rules accordingly

-#### Testing Steps

-- Use GCU to create blanket DHCPv6 packet forwarding rule

-- Use GCU to create a blanket drop rule on a port

-- Verify that for both rules created, "show acl rule DYNAMIC_ACL_TABLE {rule_name} matches expected output

-- Verify that all operations were successful
+- Verify that DHCP and DHCPv6 packets are properly relayed

-- Run pre-existing DHCPv6_Relay test with ACL rules applied and packets sent over the port that is blocked
+- Verify that all other packets sent over this port are dropped

-- Verify that pre-existing DHCPv6_Relay test is successful with ACL applied

-### Test Case # 9 - ARP Forwarding Rule
+### Test Case # 8 - ARP Forwarding Rule

 #### Test Objective